 The most critical problem with both active surveillance and watchful waiting is patient anxiety.
 Some men simply find it near to impossible to “live with” their cancer as opposed to getting it treated.
 That is an issue that only the individual patient can make decisions about in conjunction with his physicians and his family.

 Patients who are interested in considering active surveillance or watchful waiting as first line options for the management of newly diagnosed prostate cancer should also read the section entitled “The downsides of conservative management.”

 What Is “Watchful Waiting?”

 In modern forms of watchful waiting, the doctor will carefully and regularly monitor potential indicators of disease progression by carrying out PSA tests and DREs on the patient every 6 months or perhaps every year.
 Although there is a risk that the cancer will progress, and that it may become clinically active disease which might have been cured if the cancer had been removed when it was first found, on the other hand the quality of the patient’s life has been utterly unaffected by this form of treatment.
-The fundamental basis for modern forms of watchful waiting is that one is trying to avoid giving treatment of any type for as long as possible so that the patient may optimize his quality of life, while recognizing that it may be necessary in the long term to intervene so that the patient has minimal impact from the potential morbidity and mortality associated with prostate cancer.
+The fundamental basis for modern forms of watchful waiting is that one is trying to avoid giving treatment of any type for as long as possible so that the patient may optimize his quality of life, while recognizing that it may be necessary in the long term to intervene late in the disease so that the patient has minimal impact from the potential morbidity and mortality associated with prostate cancer.

 Just click here to watch a brief video presentation